kennedyCzar/STOCK-RETURN-PREDICTION-USING-KNN-SVM-GUASSIAN-PROCESS-ADABOOST-TREE-REGRESSION-AND-QDA/README.md

 fits to make steady income over a period of time.
 For high Frequency Trading the result of the return is quite high.

+GOLD happens to give the most return on applied strategy(As shown in the graphs above).
-Also worthy of mention is the fact that, GaussianProcessClassifier in most cases performed better for stocks prices with both unsteady and steady rise.
+Also worthy of mention is the fact that, Random Forest Classifier + PCA in most cases performed better for stocks prices with both unsteady and steady rise.
-Followed Next to Logistic regression, then RandomForest.
+Followed Next to Adaboost, then Gradientbost Classifier.
 In any case, the performance of an algorithm depends on the structure of the underlying prices.
 Its behaviour over a time series.
 For different stocks different agorithm perform best.